Filling Asphalt Cracks using rubberized Asphalt Crack Filler

 Please use these instructions for filling large cracks or Pot Holes

-On the other hand, if you have areas in your pavement that looks like Alligator Skin , this is is characterized by any smaller cracks that look like chicken wire, you likely will need professional help, or be willing to do some extra work at least.
+On the other hand, if you have areas in your pavement that looks like Alligator Skin, this is is characterized by any smaller cracks that look like chicken wire, you likely will need professional help, or be willing to do some extra work at least.

-If your considering Sealcoating your asphalt as well, filling asphalt cracks first is always a better option.
+If you're considering Sealcoating your asphalt as well, filling asphalt cracks first is always a better option.
 Sealcoating is not designed to be an asphalt crack filler, it is made for sealing the surface and protecting it from the elements such as UV light, salts and oils.
 It is not flexible enough to fill a crack without re-cracking and it does not have adhesion quality's that Asphalt Crack Filler has.

 You can read about Sealcoating Asphalt in our on-line guide.